-Magnetic Resonance Imaging ng (MRI) is emerging as the reference standard for clinical assessment of ischemia and for evaluation of myocardial viability.
+Magnetic Resonance Imaging (MRI) is emerging as the reference standard for clinical assessment of ischemia and for evaluation of myocardial viability.
 The exquisite structural information provided by either MRI or multislice CT.
 In addition to such structural information, MRI in conjunction with administration of a contrast agent (e.g., gadolinium chelate) can be used to detect perfusion abnormalities and viability.
-Perfusion measurements were first investigated based on tissue water content detected by MRI and evaluation of $T_1$ and $T_2$ signals.
+Perfusion measurements were first investigated based on tissue water content detected by MRI and evaluation of T_1 and T_2 signals.
 However, such assessment is not sufficiently reliable without the administration of MRI contrast material.
-Firstpass imaging in the presence of a contrast agent allows the detection of impaired perfusion and can provide assessment of the physiologic significance of stenoses in different vascular beds.
+First-pass imaging in the presence of a contrast agent allows the detection of stenoses in different vascular beds.